-He has been the principal English language translator for His Holiness the Dalai Lama for a many years.
-While he weaves in his own experiences to reinforce various concepts relevant to compassion, this is not a book about his own story.
-Rather, the major focus is the elements Compassion Cultivation Training, a standardized secular compassion training program that he was involved in developing at Stanford University.
+He has been the principal English language translator for His Holiness the Dalai Lama for many years.
+While he weaves in his own experiences to reinforce various concepts relevant to compassion, this isn’t a book about his own story.
+Rather, A Fearless Heart focuses on the elements of Compassion Cultivation Training, a secular compassion training program that he helped to develop at Stanford University.

-Empathy, which involves the first two of these elements, and is a complex phenomenon in the brain that appears to involve the limbic system, attachment system, and pain matrix.
-Dr. Jinpa explains that “compassion acknowledges the fundamental truth of our human condition that not all pain can be fixed… In many situations, it’s not fixing that is needed; rather, it’s our empathic response, our acceptance, understanding, and solidarity.”
+Empathy, which involves the first two of these elements, is a complex phenomenon in the brain.
+It appears to involve the limbic system, attachment system, and pain matrix.
+Dr. Jinpa explains that “compassion acknowledges the fundamental truth of our human condition that not all pain can be fixed.
+In many situations, it’s not fixing that is needed; rather, it’s our empathic response, our acceptance, understanding, and solidarity.”